 The terms of the Memorandum of Understanding shall be effective July 1, 2025, and shall continue in effect through June 30, 2027.
-Negotiations for succeeding terms may begin no later than 90 days before expiration of this MOU, provided notice of intent to negotiate a new MOU is presented to the City of San Marcos prior to that date.
+Negotiations for succeeding terms may begin no later than 90 days before expiration of this MOU.

 ARTICLE XII - SUBCONTRACTING AND TEMPORARY EMPLOYEES